MitchForest/finlitgg/.docs/user-stories.md

 - As a Kid, I want a dedicated `Requests` entry in the sidebar so that I can review the status of everything awaiting guardian action without hunting for it.
 - As a Guardian, I want a dedicated `Approvals` entry in the sidebar so that I can batch-review all pending chores, purchases, automations, and requests in one place.
 - As any signed-in user, I want the top bar to surface profile actions, streak/XP progress, search, and notifications so that I can quickly access global features without leaving my current page.
+- As any signed-in user, I want a sparkle/"Play" control in the top bar that relaunches the wow onboarding flow so that I can revisit my money map simulation on demand.

 ### Notifications & Activity
 - As any user, I want a unified notifications drawer that groups reminders, approvals, and nudges so that I can triage important actions from anywhere in the app.